NisreenFarhoud/Bash-Cheatsheet/README.md

 To avoid overwriting a file, the `>>>` command will do the same thing as the `>` command except it will append to the end of the file instead.
 ###Input Redirection
 Standard input redirection uses the symbol `<`. <br>
-Just like standard output redirection, the command goes before the symbol and the file that the command will be getting its input from goes after the symbol.
-Running the command `sort` with `<` will cause sort to access the input necessary to execute from the input file instead of standard input, such as:
+For example, the following will cause `sort` to access its input from the file instead of the keyboard.
 ```
   $ cat files.txt
   a